adamay909/logicTools/proofChecker/assets/markdown/README.md

 ### Derived Rules

-If derived rules are enabled (default), you may given a theorem listed above of the form s1⊃s2 use the derived rule of inference: From Γ ⊢ s1 , infer Γ ⊢ s2.
+If derived rules are enabled (default), you may, given a theorem listed above of the form s1⊃s2, use the derived rule of inference: From Γ ⊢ s1 , infer Γ ⊢ s2.

 This will save you having to go through Conditional Elimination.
 If you use a derived rule, append R to the end of the name of the corresponding theorem.
 E.g.: